Puncture Initial Data for Black-Hole Binaries with High Spins and High Boosts

 In this section we describe how we construct the background metric ($\tilde \gamma_{ij}$) and extrinsic curvature ($K$ and $\tilde M_{ij}$) for binaries with generic spin orientations and arbitrary momenta.
 Due to the complexity of the expressions, we do not calculate the extrinsic curvature in closed form.
 Rather, we start by calculating the Kerr 4-metric in various gauges and then perform rotations and boosts.
 Specifically, we start with the Kerr metric in quasi-isotropic coordinates.
 In the text below we will refer to quasi-isotropic coordinates as QI coordinates.
 QI coordinates have the unfortunate property that the horizon coordinate size goes to zero as the spin becomes maximal.
 We ameliorate this problem by introducing a radial {\it fisheye}~\cite{Baker:2001sf} transformation that increases the horizon's radius.
 A fisheye transformation has the general form

 where $R$ is the new radial coordinate, $r$ is the original radial coordinate, and if $f(r)$ can be expanded as an even power series in $r$, then the transformation is guaranteed to be $C^\infty$ (this is sufficient, but not necessary).
 These types of coordinates have a long history of use for implementing fixed-mesh-refinement within unigrid codes (see, e.g., \cite{Baker:2001sf, Zlochower:2005bj, Campanelli:2005dd, Zilhao:2013dta}).
-When studying evolutions of single black holes, Liu {\it et al.}~\cite{Liu:2009al}, found a fisheye-like coordinate system, which we will refer to as LEA coordinates here, that has a finite horizon coordinate radius for all values of the spin (the metric is, however, singular for maximal spin).
-The LEA radius can be obtained from the implicit relationship
+When studying evolutions of single black holes, Liu, Etienne, and Shapiro ~\cite{Liu:2009al} found a fisheye-like coordinate system, which we will refer to as LES coordinates here, that has a finite horizon coordinate radius for all values of the spin (the metric is, however, singular for maximal spin).
+The LES radius can be obtained from the implicit relationship